It was a game of few chances and many substitutions as the Premier League sides settled for a share of the spoils in Baltimore.

 There followed a worrying moment for Andre Villas-Boas as Charlie Adam tripped Bale on the halfway line leading to lengthy treatment for the Welshman.
 It would have served as a reminder of the tackle that ended the winger's season in 2011 but fortunately in this case, he was able to run it off.

-Liverpool had so far created a decent chance through Jonjo Shelvey but on the 27th minute had their first clear cut opportunity as Jay Spearing clipped a 20 yard pass over the Spurs defence for Morgan to latch onto.
+Liverpool had so far created a decent chance through Jonjo Shelvey but on the 27th minute had its first clear-cut opportunity as Jay Spearing clipped a 20 yard pass over the Spurs defense for Morgan to latch onto.
 The youngster timed his run to stay onside, bore down on goal and fired a left-footed shot toward the near post only for Friedel to turn it behind for a corner.

 Tottenham retaliated and came closest to scoring as Bale's cross from the left saw Kane get the merest of touches on the ball diverting it into Aaron Lennon's path.
 But the winger struggled to fully commit himself to the finish, tapping the ball onto the post with an empty net in front of him.